Plexiglass is more like transparent plastics, which is why it can be an alternative to glass.

 As fragile as plexiglasses can be, you would need a drill to do this, but for this article, we will discuss how you can effectively use your drill to put holes in them without cracking them.

 Select the right tool

 Using the regular drill bits that you use for metal and wood would chip the edges and crack the plexiglass while you drill, but there are specific drills designed for plexiglasses, you should rather get one.

-Apart from the power drill, you also need to have a piece of wood, permanent markers or grease oil, masking tape, and spray lubricant.
-With this tools, you can make a perfect drill through a plexiglass.
+Apart from the power drill, you also need a piece of wood, permanent markers or grease oil, masking tape, and spray lubricant.
+With these tools, you can make a perfect drill through a plexiglass.

 Plan your drill

 When you are drilling through wood or metal, it may be proper to just mark your spots and go ahead with the drilling process after you have sorted out your safety, but for plexiglasses, there are some preparations you have to make.

 We have mentioned above that you would need a piece of wood; you should place the plexiglass on the wood.
 For this, use scrap wood that you wouldn’t mind drilling into, but ensure that the wood is hard enough so your plexiglass wouldn’t crack, and also use spring clamps to hold down the plexiglass so that they don’t move while you work.